aws-samples/aws-cloud-compliance-assurance/aws-org-custom-conformancepacks/README.md

 <p align="center">
 </p>

-# Deploy custom AWS Config Conformance Packs in an AWS Organization
+# Automate Cloud Foundations for Compliance in AWS

 ## Overview

-1. Demonstrates automated deployment of a custom AWS Config Conformance Pack in an AWS Organization.
+1. Automated deployment of a custom AWS Config Conformance Pack in an AWS Organization.
-2. Demonstrates automated deployment of AWS Systems Manager remediation runbooks in an AWS Organization.
+2. Automated deployment of AWS Systems Manager remediation runbooks in an AWS Organization.
-3. Demonstrates adding SSM remediations to a custom AWS Config Conformance Pack
+3. Add code for SSM remediations to a custom AWS Config Conformance Pack
-4. Demonstrates automated deployment of a custom AWS Config Conformance Pack with remediations in an AWS Organization.
+4. Automated deployment of a custom AWS Config Conformance Pack with remediations in an AWS Organization.

 Demonstrates deployment of a custom Config conformance pack with remediations for these PCI controls: